 So, whether you want to get your bike around London or the rest of the UK, here’s a round-up of how to do it using different modes of transport.

 Taking your bike on public transport in London

 Generally speaking, if you’ve got a folding bike, you can take it anywhere at any time.
 Just be careful when you’re taking the bus as these bikes are only allowed on at the driver’s discretion.

 As for non-folded bicycles, it gets a little more complicated.
-They’re allowed on the Docklands Light Railway off-peak Monday-Friday.
+For example, you can take your bike on the Docklands Light Railway off-peak Monday-Friday.
 That means they’re allowed on until 07:30, between 09:30 and 16:00 and after 19:00.
 They’re also allowed on all day at the weekends and bank holidays.

 Watch out for Prudential Ride London and the like; TfL recommends that you avoid the DLR during big events.

 It’s much the same story for non-folded bikes on London Overground.